-The Level One Waiver is often called L1 for short.
-It is a good fit for people who do not need a lot of paid staff to provide services.
+The Level One Waiver is a good fit for people who do not need many paid support staff to provide services.

-The L1 Waiver relies heavily on natural supports.
+The Level One Waiver relies heavily on natural supports.
 Natural supports are services people provide without being paid for it.
 Natural supports could be things like

 support from a family member who helps you get dressed and ready for work every morning,

 Waiver services are incorporated into each person’s service plan based on the needs identified in their assessment.
-These services are available through the L1 Waiver.
+These services are available through the Level One Waiver.
 Click each to learn more.

-The L1 Waiver is for people with developmental disabilities who
+The Level One Waiver is for people with developmental disabilities who

 - are eligible for Medicaid,

-- have an developmental disabilities level of care, and
+- have a developmental disabilities level of care,

-- need at least one L1 Waiver service.
+- and need at least one Level One Waiver service.

 There are no age requirements.